kumargaurav97/TOPO-ESA/README.md

-# Topological Data Analysis (TDA) on EEG Signals
+# TOPO-ESA: TOPOLOGY-DRIVEN EEG SIGNAL ANALYSIS FOR COGNITIVE WORKLOAD RECOGNITION

-This repository provides code for applying Topological Data Analysis (TDA) to EEG (and other time series) signals using Takens Embedding and Vietoris–Rips Persistence.
-It extracts persistence diagrams and barcodes, saving them for visualization and further analysis.
+This repository provides code for applying Topological Data Analysis (TDA) to EEG (for cognitive worload recognition under various physical activity levels) signals using Takens Embedding and Vietoris–Rips Persistence.
+It extracts topology-driven interpretable features(Total Peristence and Persistent Entopy) from topologival summaries (persistence diagrams and barcodes).

+# For validation WAUC dataset [1] is utilized.

+[1] Isabela Albuquerque, Abhishek Tiwari, Mark Parent, Raymundo Cassani, Jean-Franc¸ois Gagnon, Daniel Lafond, S´ebastien Tremblay, and Tiago H Falk, “Wauc: a multi-modal database for mental workload assessment under physical activity,” Frontiers in Neuroscience, vol.
+ 14, pp. 549524, 2020.

+EEG data were collected from 48 participants(25 male, 13 female; meanage 27.4±6.6years) using an eight-channel Enobiowireless headset (Neuroelectrics, Spain) during cognitive tasks performed at three physical activity levels: no movement, medium (treadmill 3km/h or cycling 50rpm), and high(treadmil l5km/h or cycling 70rpm).
+CWL was induced with the MATB-II task at low and high difficulty.
+Each 18-minute session included baseline, warm up, task execution, and subjective evaluation, with workload ratings from NASA-TLX.
+In this study, only activity intensity is considered (treadmill and cycling combined), yielding six experimental conditions across two workload and three physical activity(PW) levels for binary CWL classification.
+EEG signals were recorded at 500Hz from eight electrodes(P3,T9,AF7,FP1,FP2,AF8,T10,P4) with Fpz and Nz as references.
+A fourth-order zero-phase Butterworthfilter (1–35Hz) and additional preprocessing were applied to remove noise and motion artifacts.The cleaned signals were then segmented into 4.5-second non-overlapping epochs for topology-drivenfeatureextraction.

 ## 📂 Repository Structure